2021 Membership Dues - due now!

-The due date for 2018 Membership dues is May 31st.
+The due date for 2021 Membership is May 31st, if you have not submitted your dues yet you can get the forms and information here .
 Sending in your membership dues before the due date help the association to provide funds to purchase apparel, help track memberships related to camp and tennis participation and to ease the burden in managing the membership paperwork throughout the summer months.
 Please help us and send in your dues as soon as possible.
-Membership forms and information can be found here.

 Drakes Island Apparel

-The 2017-2018 directory is available to Homeowners who are also current members of the DIIA.
-If any changes are required for the next edition, please e-mail them to Sandy Magill firstname.lastname@example.org and they will be updated accordingly.
-Members may also update information on their membership application as well.
+The new 2021 Drakes Island Homeowners directories will be available after the Opening Meeting.
+If any changes are required for the next edition, please email them to Sandy Magill email@example.com.
 If you send an e-mail, Sandy can confirm your information.
-Also, if you wish to join the Drakes Island e-mail chain, let Sandy know and she can add you to list.
+Also, if you wish to join the Drakes Island email chain, let Sandy know and she can add you to the list.

 Kids Tennis Lessons

 Lessons are held every Monday and Wednesday (unless posted otherwise).

 - Beginner Lessons are held from 4 - 5 pm

 - Intermediate Lessons from 5 - 6 pm.

 $5 per child/lesson. *New this year* In an effort to promote our kids’ tennis program, all children who participate in lessons will receive a free DI tennis t-shirt!

 Pickleball had great regular attendance again last summer.
 Pickleball is scheduled for Wednesdays, Fridays, and Sundays from 8:30-10:30.
 All levels are welcome and some extra rackets and balls are available.
 No sign-ups, just drop in!